colindembovsky/pipelines-as-code/readme.md

 Every Azure DevOps account has a Hosted queue with a single agent that can run one job at a time and an amount of free build minutes.
 Pricing is beyond the scope of this chapter, but you can purchase additional "hosted pipelines" in Azure DevOps.
 When you purchase an additional hosted pipeline, you’re really removing the build minutes limit and adding concurrency: one pipeline can run one job at a time, two pipelines can run two jobs simultaneously.
 When a pipeline is triggered or manually queued, Azure DevOps spins up an agent in Azure (either Windows, Linux or Mac, depending on which image you’ve configured to handle the pipeline) and runs the steps in the pipeline.
 The image is predefined by Microsoft and comes with a set of tools and SDKs preinstalled.
 Once the build completes, the instance is deleted.

-> **TIP**: To see the list of installed software on the images, navigate to [https://github.com/actions/virtual-environments/tree/master/images](https://github.com/actions/virtual-environments/tree/master/images).
+> **TIP**: The list of software installed on the images is listed on [this repo](https://github.com/actions/virtual-environments/tree/master/images).
 Click into the platform folder and examine the README.md files.

 There are also private pipelines and agents.
 If your build requires dependencies that are not installed on the hosted agent you have two choices: add a step that installs the dependency on a hosted agent.
 If this only take a few seconds, you’re good to go.
 Remember, each build starts off with a clean instance, so this step will be executed on every build – so long running install processes won’t work here.
 Your other option is to create a build machine, install your dependencies and then install the Azure DevOps agent on this machine – this is a private agent.